fotakide/DieOffMonitoring/README.md

 Based on expert and in-situ knowledge, as well as following visual inspection of imagery, the baseline period was defined from **2020-Q1 to 2023-Q1**.
 The monitoring period was defined from **2023-Q2 onwards**.

 ## Time series z-normalization
-In the next step, for each month from April 2023 to November 2025 (the disturbance “monitoring” period), the values of NDVI, EVI, and PSRI2 median composite images were normalized using:
+In the next step, for each month from **April 2023 to November 2025** (the disturbance “monitoring” period), the values of NDVI, EVI, and PSRI2 median composite images were normalized using:

 $$
 z = \frac{x - \mu}{\sigma} \
 $$

-Where μ and σ are the mean and standard deviation of the NBR values from 2020-Jan to 2023-Mar and x is the median SI (NDVI, EVI, PSRI2) value from each month (April 2023 onward).
+Where $μ$ and $σ$ are the mean and standard deviation of the SI (NDVI, EVI, PSRI2) values from 2020-January to 2023-March and $x$ is the median SI value from each month (April 2023 onward).
 The time series of z-values forms the basis for the main analysis.

 ## Reference data and Sampling strategy
-Sampling Strategy
+Sampling Strategy -- TBD

 ## Anciliary Data
-### Copernicus DEM (30m)
+### Copernicus DEM
 Water stress has been observed to deviate based on sun exposure.
 Therefore the [Copernicus Global DEM of 30m](https://doi.org/10.5270/ESA-c5d3d65) was used to extract the aspect of the terrain.
 The Copernicus DEM is a Digital Surface Model (DSM) which represents the top-reflective surface of the Earth including buildings, infrastructure and vegetation.
 Data were acquired by the TanDEM-X mission.
 The `xarray-spatial` package was used to compute the [aspect](https://xarray-spatial.readthedocs.io/en/latest/reference/_autosummary/xrspatial.aspect.aspect.html#xrspatial-aspect-aspect).
 **© DLR e.V.
 2010-2014 and © Airbus Defence and Space GmbH 2014-2018 provided under COPERNICUS by the European Union and ESA; all rights reserved**